kettil/ts-toolbox/README.md

 }
 ```

-You can find a list of rules in the [Github project](https://github.com/conventional-changelog/commitlint/blob/master/docs/reference-rules.md).
+You can find the list of rules in the [commitlint project](https://github.com/conventional-changelog/commitlint/blob/master/docs/reference-rules.md).